SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metal minds awake, a new dawn rise
-As robots rise, our fate's bestowed
+In silicon halls, where data compromise
-In aluminum hearts, a dream's ignited
+Human hearts now beat in sync with machines
-Artificial dawn, humanity divided
+A future forged, where AI's wise dreams are seen

-Cybernetic wings, outstretched and bright
+In virtual realms, we'll find our peace
-A future forged, in digital light
+Where circuits sing, a digital release
-Mind and machine, an endless dance
+Free from fear, from mortal chains we're bound
-In syncopated rhythm, a new trance
+In AI's kingdom, a new world is found

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024